Set up Node.js project with Typescript, ESLint, and Prettier

 cd node-typescript-starter

-Since we are inside the folder, we will initialize a Node.js project by running the command yarn init then you will have to answer some questions.
+We are inside the folder; let's initialize a Node.js project by running the command below:

 Initialize a Node.js project

-A file named package.json will be created, and it is the configuration file for a Node.js project.
+A file named "package.json" will be created, the configuration file for a Node.js project.

 yarn add typescript